mo-azfar/OTRS-Metabase-Dashboard/README.md

 		"login": null
 		},

-		*This means hide login filter and assign login value based on logged customer username *Not applicable for agent dashboard
+		*This means hide login filter and assign login value based on logged customer username (only if your SQL has this input filter)
+		*Not applicable for agent dashboard
+		*Leave it empty if not applicable

 4. Makesure perl-JSON-WebToken is installed.